 I am currently working through these legal precedents with pensions lawyers with a view to establishing a suitable contractual solution.

 What about young adults?

 But you don't need to be employed to contribute to a PRSA so what is the effect of funding a pension for, say an 18-year-old student?

 "An individual who is not in pensionable employment is entitled to relief on contributions up to €1,525 even if the contribution exceeds the relevant age percentage limit.
 This does not apply in the case of contributions to a PRSA for AVC purposes.

 Where full relief cannot be given for a year of assessment in respect of contributions paid in that year, the unrelieved amount may be carried forward to the next or succeeding years and treated as a qualifying contribution paid in subsequent years. "

 The key to this planning is that there is no cap on how many years into the future tax relief may be carried forward.

 • non-pensionable earnings taxed under Schedule E, or

 • income from a trade or profession taxed under schedule D case I or II

-The effect of this is that immediate income tax relief is available to everyone on €1525pa even if they have little or no relevant earnings and the balance of any unused tax relief can be carried forward and offset against future years.
+The effect of this is that income tax relief is available to everyone on €1525pa even if they have little or no relevant earnings with the unused tax relief carried forward and offset against future years.